Tissue Expansion for Breast Reconstruction Surgery Post-Operative Instructions

 - You can not have an MRI if you have tissue expanders in place.

 - The tissue expanders may be detected via the security scanners at the airport.
-You will need a note from your Doctor if you plan to travel indicating you have tissue expanders in place with medal.
+You will need a note from your Doctor if you plan to travel indicating you have tissue expanders in place with metal.

 - You can shower 48 hours after the last drain tube has removed.